 - Operational Support: Covers supply chain management, vendor coordination, quality control, and performance monitoring.
 Technical support includes equipment maintenance, software systems, and troubleshooting to minimize disruptions.

-The process of applying franchise is simple and one that is aimed at ensuring that serious qualified candidates are identified who are compatible with brand values and operational needs.
+The process of applying for a franchise is simple and aimed at identifying serious, qualified candidates who are compatible with brand values and operational needs.

 - Preliminary submission of inquiry: via formal channel: contains minimal details such as capability to invest, favoured location and experience in business to start the evaluation process.

 - Preliminary screening: this is a process of thorough discussions on the terms of the franchise, investment and expectations of both the parties to make sure that they are compatible with the franchisor.
-This step assists in clearing up misgivings and gives all the information about the Samosa Singh Franchise Cost structure and operational obligations.
+This step helps clear up any misgivings and provides all the information about the Samosa Singh Franchise Cost structure and operational obligations.

 - Location assessment: involves site visitation, market research and feasibility studies in order to establish territory viability and customer potential.
-The team of a franchisor makes intensive evaluations to make sure that the best place is chosen that gives the highest success probability to both sides involved.
+The team of a franchisor conducts intensive evaluations to ensure the best location is chosen, offering the highest probability of success for both parties.

 - Financial verification: involves thorough examination of the ability to invest, credit records and source of funds to establish financial preparedness in taking up the franchise.
 This evaluation step requires bank statements, proofs of income and documentation of funding source.